 In other not to skew results, or to make things appear as fair as possible, I won’t be revealing my writer website until after the challenge (although I’m sure those who really want to find out will still do; but I won’t mention or link to it here!), but the examples on Carol’s site are perfect examples to model yours after in addition to the tips in this article.

 Click the link below to read the articles:

 - 10 Writer Websites That Kick Butt and Get Clients

 - 12 Great Writer Websites That Magnetically Attract Clients

 Also, while you are at it, don’t forget to setup your professional email address (such as email@example.com); this will go a long way towards making you appear professional and marketable to clients.
 You can simply ask your web host to assist with that and you’ll be set.

-1. Create your website: For this I recommend Siteground (I host this website and the website used for this challenge with them.
-I love their service so much that I decided to be an affiliate for them!)
+1. Create your writer website: For this I recommend SiteGround (I host this website and the website used for this challenge with them.
+I love their services so much that I decided to be an affiliate for them!)

 2. Create necessary pages: Once your website is setup, go ahead and create the following key pages:

 3. Create your professional email address: Once your writer website is setup, the next step is to have your own professional email address.
 Preferably firstname.lastname@example.org, but anything will do as long as it is @yourwebsite.com.
 If you use Siteground, they can also help you with this process.